trueos/trueos-docs/trueos-handbook/pico.rst

 VGL Graphics Acceleration
 -------------------------

-..
-TODO Expand this section as necessary.
-Provide useful links in the meantime.

 VirtualGL (VGL) is the toolkit used by the |trueos| Pico to provide 3D hardware acceleration to the Pico Clients.
 VGL redirects OpenGL commands and data to the GPU in the Pico Server, then pulls back the rendered 3D